FreEM-corpora/FreEMnorm/README.md

 ## Corpus

-The corpus is available in the [corpus_tsv folder](https://github.com/FreEM-corpora/FreEMnorm/tree/master/corpus).
+The corpus is available in the [corpus folder](https://github.com/FreEM-corpora/FreEMnorm/tree/master/corpus).

 A detailed list of the content is available [here](https://github.com/FreEM-corpora/FreEMnorm/blob/master/TableOfContent.tsv).